GDPR and Privacy

 NHS Act 2006 and the Health and Social Care Act 2012 invests statutory functions on GP Practices to promote and provide the health service in England, improve quality of services, reduce inequalities, conduct research, review performance of services and deliver education and training.
 To do this we will need to process your information in accordance with current data protection legislation to:

 - Pursue our legitimate interests as a provider of medical care, and as a training/dispensing GP Practice.

 - Perform tasks in the public’s interest, including safeguarding those at risk.

 - Deliver preventative medicine, medical diagnosis, medical research; and

 - Manage the health and social care system and services.

 - Educate and support all trainees/staff/clinicians whilst at the practice.
-Identifiable patient information for these purposes does not leave the practice unless explicit consent is given by you.
+Identifiable patient information for these purposes does not leave the practice.

 How is the information collected?